 Applying the results to prevent cracking has met with more difficulty, because crack formation is so difficult to model and is not completely understood.
 Thus, to design casters that avoid internal cracks, models are currently used only qualitatively or by extensive calibration with plant measurements.
-Careful lab experiments applying load to a solidifying steel shell has quantified that strains of about 1-2% are needed to cause cracks ^[61-63].
-It remains a mystery that model-predicted inelastic strains in a modern slab caster are roughly 10 times smaller

-B.G.
-Thomas, Brimacombe Lecture, 59th Electric Furnace Conf., Pheonix, AZ, ISS, Warrendale, PA, 2001. than this and yet cracks still may occur ^[19].
-Some suggest that the damage accumulates over successive roll pitches ^[62].
+Careful lab experiments applying load to a solidifying steel shell has quantified that strains of about 1-2% are needed to cause cracks ^[62-64].
+It remains a mystery that model-predicted inelastic strains in a modern slab caster are roughly 10 times smaller than this and yet cracks still may occur ^[19].
+Some suggest that the damage accumulates over successive roll pitches ^[63].
 Other possible explanations are considered next.

 One important phenomenon is the transient nature of bulging.
-Gancaerz and coworkers pointed out in 1991 that bulging over a series of rolls is different than over a single roll pitch ^[52, 55].
+Gancaerz and coworkers pointed out in 1991 that bulging over a series of rolls is different than over a single roll pitch ^[53, 56].
 This is because inevitable disturbances, such as caused by casting speed transients, changes in roll pitch between segments, or misalignment, propagate a long way downstream before steady state is reached again.
-Our recent work has confirmed that at the transition between two segments with different roll pitch, the bulging is greater than at steady state in either segment ^[52, 55].
+Our recent work has confirmed that at the transition between two segments with different roll pitch, the bulging is greater than at steady state in either segment ^[53, 56].
 A second phenomenon is roll misalignment, due to maintenance tolerance variations, roll wear, thermal distortion, and other causes.
-Figure 35 ^[55] illustrates some of the features of both of these, as it presents simulations of a long section of strand passing over a sequence of 8 rolls, where the second roll is misaligned.
+Figure 35 ^[56] illustrates some of the features of both of these, as it presents simulations of a long section of strand passing over a sequence of 8 rolls, where the second roll is misaligned.

 This figure shows that the strand generally bulges exactly as much as the roll is misaligned.
 The disturbance is then propagated several rolls downstream, alternating between negative bulging and excessive positive bulging.
-It can be recognized if roll force sensors measure alternating high and low forces on successive downstream rolls.
+Such disturbances can be recognized from roll force sensor measurements, if they record alternating high and low forces on successive downstream rolls.